Mood (24kGoldn song): Composition

-"Mood" is an uptempo pop rap and rap rock song, described by several publications as "genre-bending".
-According to sheet music published by Musicnotes.com and provided by Universal Music Publishing Group, the song is written in common time in the key of G minor with a tempo of 91 beats per minute, and 24kGoldn and Dior's vocals range from a low of F3 to a high of G4.
+"Mood" is an uptempo pop rock, hip-hop and rap rock song, described by several publications as "genre-bending".
+This song is played in the key of G minor (in common time) with a tempo of 91 beats per minute, and 24kGoldn and Dior's vocals range from a low of F3 to a high of G4.
 Its instrumental includes an indie and post-grunge-influenced guitar riff played by Omer Fedi (which is warped and echoed at points throughout the song), and "trap-style" hi-hats and snare drums.

 In the song, 24kGoldn and Dior deliver "melodic croons" about their girlfriends who are always in a "mood", in a sing-song rapping style.
 Described by Vicky Inoyo of Earmilk as a love-centered song that provides "a youthful feel with modern-day pop twists", the lyrics detail how it feels to be in a toxic relationship.
 Tom Breihan of Stereogum wrote, "the two rappers don't really rap.
 Instead, they mewl everything in a familiar nasal whine-bleat."
 Variety's Charlie Amter wrote that the lyrics to the song's pre-chorus, "We play games of love to avoid the depression/We been here before/And I won't be your victim", are "morose", while Breihan described the pre-chorus as "a hymn to horny self-pity" and Slate's Chris Molanphy called it "very emo" and "Gen Z".
 Billboard similarly remarked that the song is "emo-leaning".
 HotNewHipHop's Alexander Cole called the track "perfect for summer", and said the song's title "certainly fits the vibe as we get a very summer-inspired beat".
 Rolling Stone's Ethan Millman called the beat of the song "bright" and "beachy" and the melody "carefree".